 appalachian prison book project

-When I moved to Morgantown, I started volunteering with the Appalachian Prison Book Project.
+When I moved to Morgantown, I started volunteering with the Appalachian Prison Book Project (APBP).
 This organization is dedciated to promoting education and literacy in prisons, based on a shared belief that education is a basic human right, and that engaging the community in educational justice efforts is a requisite component to building sustainable restorative justice models.
 In June 2020, I was elected as the Secretary for APBP, a role in which I have attended to documentation and archiving, along other duties.

 girls on the run of north central west virginia